cedar-policy/cedar-docs/docs/terminology.md

 Cedar lets you describe permissions by creating [policies](#term-policy) as text documents that describe which principals are allowed to perform which *actions*, on which *resources*, and in a specific *context*.

 When a principal attempts to do something in an application, the application generates an authorization request.
-Cedar [evaluates](#term-policy-evaluation) requests against the set of defined policies.
-Each evaluation results in a decision to **allow** or **deny** the request.
+Cedar [evaluates](#term-policy-evaluation) requests against the set of defined policies, producing a decision to **allow** or **deny** the request.

 ## Policy<a name="term-policy"></a>